steadywool/fedora-playbook/README.md

-# 🎩 Fedora Playbook
+# 💻 Fedora Playbook

-Fedora Workstation managed with Ansible.
+> [!NOTE]
+>This Ansible project is designed to manage my computer.
+Major changes are necessary to adapt to your needs.

 ## 📜 Preamble